-An imperative sentence gives a command or makes a request.
-It orders or asks a listener to do something.
+Impertative sentence is one of four sentence types: declarative, interrogative, imperative, and exclamative.
+An imperative sentence gives a command, a demand, or a request.
+It orders, tells, or asks a listener to do something.

 In ASL, MIND-NOT and PLEASE are a common usage for making a request.

 A general sentence structure is as follows: OSV (object-subject-verb).
 Raise eyebrows for the object at the beginning of the sentence.
 After signing the object, lower the eyebrows to a normal base for the rest of the sentence.